-3.2.1 Individual representation
+3.3.1 Individual representation

-Describing plays a vital role in solving the scheduling problem.
+Individual representation plays a vital role in solving the scheduling problem.
 In this problem, we will use a binary representation method to describe the individual in the population.
 Instead of pairing an invigilator with a specific exam subject, we align that invigilator with the shift in which the exam subject will take place.

 For binary representation, each chromosome can be thought of as a two-dimensional array: The first dimension represents the invigilators, the second dimension represents the shifts.
 The elements in the array will have a value of 1 or 0.